 During the snowpocalypse of 2021 there were many who lost power due to ERCOT being completely maxed out.
 Some families have bought generators or added solar power to their homes to prevent total power loss in the event that another catastrophic weather event takes out the power.

 If you’re driving down one of the back roads you are most likely going to see a ton of deer!
 They aren’t much bigger than Great Danes, but will eat your flowers and vegetable gardens.
 You’ll want to drive with caution down the windy two lane roads like Fitzhugh or Creek Road because the deer can jump right out in front of you in the more rural areas and cause bad wrecks.

 Emergency Health Services

-Dripping has a few urgent care facilities and a new stand alone ER (Ally), but the nearest ER and hospital is 25-30 minutes away.
+Dripping has a few urgent care facilities and a new stand alone ER (Ally), but the nearest ER and hospital are 25-30 minutes away.
 Ascension Seton-Southwest and Baylor Scott and White are the closest hospitals to Dripping Springs.

 Want to move in (or out) of this area?
 Just contact me!
-I’m a local Realtor and can help serve all of your real estate related needs!
-512-569-8480
+I’m a local Dripping Springs resident and Realtor and can help serve all of your real estate related needs!
+512-569-8480 or email@example.com